AtalAkbari/E-Commerce-Database/README.md

 Database creation: SQL
 ----------------------
 1) ER MODEL : Creating entity relation model
 2) SCHEMA DESIGN :  Use Oracle to create the tables derived from ER model
 3) NORMALIZATION : Improce database effceincy by converting database into 3CNF/BCNF
+See databse.sql

 Connecting database to web application
 --------------------------------------